-Biopsy requires a trained specialist (nephrologist, urologist, or interventional radiologist).
+Biopsy of the urinary tract requires a trained specialist (nephrologist, urologist, or interventional radiologist).

-Bladder biopsy is indicated to diagnose certain disorders (eg, bladder cancer, sometimes interstitial cystitis or schistosomiasis) and occasionally to assess response to treatment.
+Bladder biopsy is indicated to diagnose certain disorders (eg, bladder cancer, sometimes interstitial cystitis Interstitial Cystitis Interstitial cystitis is noninfectious bladder inflammation that causes pain (suprapubic, pelvic, and abdominal), urinary frequency, and urgency with incontinence.
+Diagnosis is by history and... read more or schistosomiasis Schistosomiasis Schistosomiasis is infection with blood flukes of the genus Schistosoma, which are acquired transcutaneously by swimming or wading in contaminated freshwater.
+The organisms infect the... read more ) and occasionally to assess response to treatment.
 Contraindications include bleeding diathesis and acute tuberculous cystitis.
-Preoperative antibiotics are necessary only if active UTI is present.
+Preoperative antibiotics are necessary only if active urinary tract infection (UTI) is present.
 The biopsy instrument is inserted into the bladder through a cystoscope; rigid or flexible instruments can be used.
 The biopsy site is cauterized to prevent bleeding.
-A drainage catheter is left in place to facilitate healing and drainage of clots.
-Complications include excessive bleeding, UTI, and bladder perforation.
+Based on the extent of the biopsy, a drainage catheter may be left in place to facilitate healing and drainage of clots.
+Complications include excessive bleeding, urinary retention Urinary Retention Urinary retention is incomplete emptying of the bladder or cessation of urination.
+Urinary retention may be Acute Chronic Causes include impaired bladder contractility, bladder outlet obstruction... read more , UTI, and bladder perforation.